in-depth phil. of sci.

 No 4.
-Multi Worlds And Super Universes - Unlikely
+Multi Worlds And Super Universes - Yes, indeed.

-The future does indeed exist, every possible direction we might wish to take is already out there and, yes, we can choose which path we wish to take: An infinite number of parallel universes all written down and waiting.
+The future does exist, says a branch of physics, every possible direction we might wish to take is already out there and, yes, we can choose which path we wish to take: An infinite number of parallel worlds all written down and waiting.

 Secondly, if every possible scenario is out there for us to experience, then not only the sensible variations but also the insane ones will exist.
 A chicken could lay a million eggs in one night, for example.
 However, such wacky things don't really occur.
 Or do they?

 Some very strange things do happen, but far fewer than would seem reasonable if absolutely anything were acceptable.
 (NB.
 If the universe is infinitely old then the gap between strange things happening could be many hundreds of years).
 However, imagine if the laws of physics could be seriously tampered with as we sailed along on our merry way through time.
 It has been suggested that a barrier might be set up within this theory of parallel futures to avoid the unthinkable, to protect the laws of physics.
 Hmmm, grasping at straws if you ask me...